 Serving Clients Across the Dallas-Fort Worth Metroplex

-Elder law is another aspect of estate planning focusing primarily on the needs of families and individuals as they age.
-A Certified Elder Law Attorney can help clients plan and qualify for VA Pension to help offset the cost of assisted living services and Nursing Home Medicaid if long-term nursing care is needed.
+Elder Law is an aspect of estate planning focusing primarily on the needs of families and individuals as they age.
+A Certified Elder Law Attorney can help clients plan and qualify for VA Pension to help offset the cost of assisted living or memory care services and Nursing Home Medicaid if long-term nursing home care is needed.
 Other Elder Law needs may include Advance Directives, Guardianship, and Trust Planning.

 Senior Housing & Long-Term Care Options

 The Long-Term Care Dilemma

 As our population ages, more and more of us confront elder law-related issues, whether for ourselves or our loved ones.
 One of the most pressing issues is finding and paying for quality long-term care, which is not covered by traditional Medicare.
 Last year, the average cost in Dallas, Texas for a private room in a skilled nursing facility was $108,405.
 The average length of stay is slightly more than two years for men, and over 3 and a half years for women.
 The cost of Assisted Living and Memory Care is close to, and sometimes exceeding that cost.
 Most people end up paying for nursing home care until their personal (or family) assets are depleted, then they may qualify for Medicaid to pick up the cost.

 Careful planning can help protect your assets, whether for your spouse or for your children.
 The belt-and-suspenders approach is to purchase long-term care insurance while you are healthy enough to qualify, and to make sure you receive the benefits to which you are entitled under Medicare and Medicaid.